-Operate without written personnel policies, which clarify personnel rules for employees, provide for effective handling of grievances, discipline, and terminations, and protect against wrongful conditions, such as nepotism and grossly preferential treatment for personal reasons.
+1. Operate without written personnel policies, which clarify personnel rules for employees, provide for effective handling of grievances, discipline, and terminations, and protect against wrongful conditions, such as nepotism and grossly preferential treatment for personal reasons.

-- 2. Discriminate against any employee. for expressing an ethical dissent. - 3.
+- 2. Discriminate against any employee. - 3.
 Fail to make information available to employees regarding the CEO/General Manager's interpretation of their protections under this policy.